olifolkerd/tabulator/README.md

 Tabulator allows you to create  a table with in seconds from any JSON formatted data.

-It relies on no external css or images, simply include the library in your JQuery UI project and you're away!
+It is not dependant on any external css or images, simply include the library in your JQuery UI project and you're away!

 ![Tabluator Table](/example_table.jpg?raw=true")